John Wesley Fletcher: Downfall and later years

 In 1980, PTL Club host Jim Bakker became estranged from his wife, Tammy Faye Bakker, and he asked Fletcher to "bring [him] a woman".
 Fletcher arranged for church secretary Jessica Hahn to meet Bakker.
 Hahn later claimed that Fletcher and Bakker subsequently raped her but both claimed to have had a consensual sexual encounter with her.
 The following year, the Assemblies of God defrocked him after allegations of homosexuality were made against him.
 Other sources state he was defrocked twice for alcoholism.
+Commenting on press reports regarding his dismissal from the Assemblies of God, Fletcher stated that "some of the stuff in the media is not exactly accurate, (but) I'm not going to refute it."

-In early 1987, Fletcher came to national attention when news of the sexual encounter was made public.
-Fletcher subsequently told Penthouse that he had had sex with Bakker three times, and he repeated the claim in front of a grand jury.
+Despite being defrocked, Fletcher continued preaching and had planned to open a church center in Columbus, Georgia.
+However, in early 1987, the Jessica Hahn scandal was made public, and Fletcher came to national attention.
+Fletcher subsequently told Penthouse that he had had sex with Bakker three times, and he repeated the claim before a grand jury.
 Bakker denied these claims under oath.
-Fletcher gave conflicting statements to the grand jury about whether sex was the only reason that he arranged Hahn to meet Bakker and was charged with perjury.
+Fletcher gave conflicting statements to the grand jury about whether sex was the only reason that he arranged for Hahn to meet Bakker and was charged with perjury.
 He pleaded guilty and Judge Robert Daniel Potter sentenced him to three years' probation in May 1990.

 During the scandal, Fletcher attempted suicide twice and his wife of 18 years divorced him.

 He filed for bankruptcy and his ministry collapsed.
-In 1989, Fletcher was arrested twice for public intoxication and he had his license revoked after being arrested for driving under the influence.
+In 1989, Fletcher was arrested twice for public intoxication and he had his driver's license revoked after being arrested for driving under the influence.
 Fletcher stated that he "lost all that's dear and precious to me because I was loyal to [Bakker]."
 At the time of his sentencing, he had been working as a roofer.

 Fletcher's role in the PTL scandal is depicted in the 2021 film The Eyes of Tammy Faye, with Louis Cancelmi as Richard Fletcher.